-You’ve heard the old adage advising not to put all of your eggs in one basket.
+You’ve heard the old adage advising not to put all your eggs in one basket.
 This advice applies to single-parent scholarship applications as well.
 Even if you think you’ve found the perfect scholarship for yourself, be sure to apply to others as well.
 Not only will this technique increase your chances of receiving an award, but you may also end up receiving more financial aid this way since some single mother scholarships can be combined.

 Customize Your Application

 Often, single moms who are applying to multiple scholarship applications at once attempt to save time by using the copy-paste function on their word processing software.
 Resist this temptation!
-Your application won’t pass muster if it isn’t specific to the scholarship being offered.
-Take the time to customize your application as well as any additional documents including personal statements and/or essays—you won’t be sorry!
+Your application won’t pass muster if it isn’t specific to the scholarship offered.
+Take the time to customize your application as well as any additional documents, including personal statements and/or essays—you won’t be sorry!

 Other Types of Financial Aid for Single Parents

 Scholarships for single moms may be the most coveted type of financial aid award for this demographic, but there are other options as well.
-Many single mothers have success obtaining grants and loans from the federal government, for instance.
+Many single mothers have had success obtaining grants and loans from the federal government, for instance.
 Although there is no specific federal aid designated for single parents, there are special considerations that can be granted to single moms and dads when applying for financial aid.
 According to the U.S. Department of Education, single parents can have childcare expenses added to their cost of college attendance, meaning they will likely qualify for more financial aid to cover these extra costs.